-Its the age old thing of rich and powerful multinationals advertising grain or potato based dog food for you with local vets convincing you that your dog is almost a vegetarian.
+It's the age old thing of rich and powerful multinationals advertising grain or potato based dog food for you with local vets convincing you that your dog is almost a vegetarian.
 Which is pretty much a complete lie.

-And by replace with healthy dog treats, I mean up to 50% if you want to play it really safe.
+And by replacing with healthy dog treats, I mean up to 50% if you want to play it really safe.
 You have the option of either keep feeding your dog the same old same old bag of grain (who would you like the same cereal for every meal for the rest of your life) or actually giving your dog a dog treat that can act as a replacement/ supplement that improves their health.

 Why a treat is dog food, and dog food is actually a treat

 There is a massive divide between what the major dog food companies are calling pet treats and what a real HEALTHY dog treat is for your dog.
 By definition a treat is " an event or item that is out of the ordinary and gives great pleasure."

 Us humans expect treats to be expensive and full of sugar or at least chocolate.
 We think that a treat should only be bought seldom to make it special.
 We associate food treats with weight gain and often avoid them when dieting.
 But imagine if we thought of treats as being healthy for us?

 Here's a fun fact.
 YES supermarket treats by the major dog food companies are exactly as the definition of the word treat implies (well most of them except 100% beef liver).
 Dont give your dog too much and on rare occasions.
 This is mainly because they have very little benefit above what your dog is already getting in their grain filled dog food concoctions.